CUNY School of Law: Publications

 City University of New York Law Review is a student-run publication devoted to producing public interest scholarship, engaging with the public interest bar, and fostering student excellence in writing, legal analysis, and research.
 It is published twice-yearly.
 Issues have included a symposium issue on Justice Ruth Bader Ginsburg, a special issue devoted to student scholarship, a special volume on Elder Law featuring award articles that received awards from the ABA Law and Aging Student Competition, and a forthcoming symposium issue on the work of Ruthann Robson.

 Student life

 CUNY Law's incoming class of 2025 is nearly two-thirds BIPOC (26% Hispanic/Latinx, 22.8% Black/African American, 12.6% Asian, 5.1% Indigenous) with many students holding multiple identities.
 42% of the incoming students are first-generation college students, and 42% identify as LGBTQ+.
-The school has ranked as the nation’s most diverse law school in preLaw Magazine’s annual survey for the past three years in a row.
+The school has ranked as the nation's most diverse law school in preLaw Magazine’s annual survey for the three years in a row as of 2025.

 CUNY School of Law in 2008 established the Center for Diversity in the Legal Profession which conducts original research and serves as a clearinghouse for data on the participation of people of color in the law.

+Other initiatives include the Gender Persecution Observatory, which consolidates data and research on gender-based violence into an interactive worldwide forum, and the Second Look Project, where Defenders Clinic students assist individuals with clemency applications.